k1-c/django-vue-template/README.md

 # Django-Vue-Template

-This is a template for coexisting Django rest framework and Vue.js.
+Template for coexisting Django REST framework and Vue.js.
 This is something I've prepared myself to help with development, but you are free to use this if you like it.

 ## Instalation